Old West Gambling Games - Were they legal? Were they popular?

 As people moved into the West in the 1800s, life was hard.
 Most of these migrants were men: miners, soldiers, explorers, opportunists, teenaged orphans.
 Entrepreneurs looked for the right circumstances for a business.

 With free time, entertainment was what many were after.
 Proprietors were quick to supply their needs.
-Gambling establishments opened in mining camps and new towns out West.
+Gambling establishments opened in old west mining camps and new towns out West.
 Most often inside the saloons.
 Let's see the Old West gambling favorites - particularly in Tombstone AZ!

 In those days, wagering was most popular between 1850 & 1910.
 Almost every town had at least one Old West Bar with a gambling game.
 Especially in the Old West, numerous saloons had gambling halls to while away free hours.2 As a Western town was populated, gaming tables went up in tents.
 Then as the money flowed, bar-men upgraded.
 They built nice lounges, like in the Crystal Palace.
 Regular gambling games such as Faro, Roulette and Poker were established there.